ViP-Cente/csc-680-Final-Project/README.md

 * Login and Register Accounts
   * Details may include: Username, Password, Name, Education, links, skills
 * Search
-  * Users can search for accounts, Projects, schools, skils
+  * Users can search for accounts, Projects, schools, skills
 * Send messages to other users